mcrea23/mcrea23/README.md

 My Projects

+Kitchen Saver
+A web-based app allowing user to create & save recipes.
+Taking advantage of a Rails API backend for practical data management, storage and display while utilizing a React frontend, in combined use with a Redux store

 Rock Paper Scissor

 A web-based app allowing user to compete in a Rock, Paper, Scissors game against the computer